Best Oud Perfumes for Beginners Under $40

 In the meantime, the fragrance wardrobe framework is the right place to think about where oud fits in a full collection — what role it fills, what gap it solves, and how it sits alongside the other categories you’re already building.

 Curious about oud as a note before you spend?
-The full oud education guide is coming — subscribe to The Dry Down to get it when it lands.
+The full oud education guide is here.